porec/kubeinstall/README.md

 8. **Only on Worker Nodes!** Join all Worker Nodes to Master Node by executing command on Worker Node.
 Command was visible on Master Node after execution of ./configure_master.sh

-	**kubeadm join 192.168.250.2:6443 --token <YOUR_TOKEN> \
+	**kubeadm join <MASTER_NODE_IP>:6443 --token <YOUR_TOKEN> \
 	--discovery-token-ca-cert-hash sha256: <YOUR_TOKEN_HASH>**

 9. **Only on Master Node!** Deploy External LoadBalancer - Metal LB for Bare Metal deployments.
 Details here: https://metallb.universe.tf/installation/.
 You can modify External IP Address.
 Default is 192.168.250.100-192.168.250.110 (they shall be from host subnet)

 	**./deploy_metal_lb.sh**

 10. **Only if you want to deploy Palo Alto Networks Prisma Cloud Compute and you have valid license for it!** Deploy Prisma Cloud Compute.
 Execute the following script on your Master Node.
+You need to have:

+	a.
+Prisma Cloud Comoute License
+	b.
+Prisma Cloud Compute Access Token (provided with License)
+	c.
+Prisma Cloud Compute Software Download Link (Instructions here: https://docs.twistlock.com/docs/releases/release-information/download.html)

+When you have a,b,c availabe, run:

 	**./pcc_deploy.sh**